ansell/csvsum/README.md

 * previousLine : The values from the previous line, or an empty list if this is the first line or the lines are all empty
 * previousMappedLine : The mapped values from the previous line, or an empty list if the previous line was filtered or the output document is empty

+Javascript mappings have access to some global functions included from Java:

+* Format : The java.time.format.DateTimeFormatter class
+* Date : The java.time.LocalDate class

+Other Java classes can be accessed by assigning their type to a global variable using the syntax:

+    var ClassName = Java.type("org.com.JavaClassName");

-The scripts also have access to two helper functions to get a specific column and a function to filter an entire line:
+Javascript mappings also have access to two helper functions to get a specific column and a function to filter an entire line:

 * col : Called using the syntax col('columnName'), and returns the value for that column on the current line
 * outCol : Called using the syntax outCol('outputColumnName'), and returns the value that has been mapped so far for that column on the current line.
 * filter : Called using the syntax filter(), and will make the line not appear in the results and short-circuit processing of the line for mapping purposes
+* dateMatches : Called using the syntax dateMatches(inputValue, dateFormat), where dateFormat is a DateTimeFormatter instance, such as Format.ISO_LOCAL_DATE
+* dateConvert : Called using the syntax dateConvert(inputValue, inputFormat, outputFormat), where inputFormat and outputFormat are instances of DateTimeFormatter, such as Format.ISO_LOCAL_DATE

+Javascript mappings must always return a value.

 # CSV Merger